piitaya/ha-ui-zoom/README.md

-# Home Assistant UI Zoom
+# Home Assistant UI Zoom 🔍

 Apply global zoom to Home Assistant UI

+> [!WARNING]
+> You may have some issues by using some element of the Home Assistant (e.g. slider interaction).
+Use it carefully.

 # Usage